saucelabs/sauce-docs/docs/test-fairy/integrations/smtp-gmail.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Connect your TestFairy account to your SMTP, G-suite Gmail service, or private Gmail account to increase deliverability and open rates of email messages sent to system users.
+Connect your TestFairy account to your Simple Mail Transfer Protocol (SMTP), G-suite Gmail service, or private Gmail account to increase deliverability and open rates of email messages sent to system users.

-This way, your users will get emails from a familiar email address and can reply directly to you.
-In addition, you will be able to track outgoing messages by checking your `Sent Items` folder in your email account.
+This way, your users get emails from a familiar email address and can reply directly to you.
+In addition, you are able to track outgoing messages by checking your `Sent Items` folder in your email account.

 This option is recommended for all users and is _included in all packages_.
 <img src={useBaseUrl('/img/test-fairy/integrations/smtp-gmail/account-settings-4.png')} alt="account settings"/>